gjoyce42/Technical_Writing/Data_Analysis.md

 * You can link your data to tables in Google Docs so changes are automatically updated
 * Google Sheets helps you along the way by suggesting equations and showing you how to enter variables

-Whether you just need to organize some numbers, complete a lab report, ​
+Whether you just need to organize some numbers, complete a lab report, or make graphs from ​
 ## Lesson Steps/Components [as many as needed]
 ​